SharonLutz/SharonLutz.github.io/index.md

 Department of Biostatistic and Informatics, University of Colorado, Anschutz

 Visiting Assistant Professor: September 2016-August 2017<br>
-Department of Biostatistics, Harvard T.H.
-Chan School of Public Health
+Department of Biostatistics, T.H.
+Chan School of Public Health, Harvard University

 Concentration Director for the MPH in Applied Biostatistics Program: July 2013-May 2016<br>
 Department of Biostatistics and Informatics, University of Colorado, Anschutz